 Those of us in the tech sector believe that’s what technology should be... a solution.
 Every day, our clients find ways to further their missions with a mix of intelligence, creativity, and gumption.
 So, how can the philanthropic sector look to technology for solutions to help in this (often daunting) endeavor?
 As we look forward, I want to share with you key trends and processes that will likely impact your relationship with technology over the next five years.
 However, I also want to point out some areas for more intentionality and where further consideration will most likely be warranted.

-When I started off this blog with the title, "Ready!
-Fire!
-Aim?", the impact of poor project management was top of mind.
+When I started off this blog, the impact of poor project management was top of mind.
 Too often, we see people looking to buy a “solution” without knowing what they expect to gain.
 But (and I say this from experience!), a solution is only as good as the defined problem you’re trying to solve.
 In other words, if you can’t define the problem... you can’t recognize the solution.

 When you think of “project management,” what comes to mind?
 Too often, people start managing new technology in the middle of an implementation.
 In reality, the most impactful work needs to be done before you ever start.
 What information will you need to track?
 Who are your stakeholders?
 Outlining a project ahead of time (even a simple example) will help you “map” your project management questions to the right solution.
 It is important you outline the questions you’ll need to answer in order to know whether you’ve reached your goal.